MicrosoftDocs/customer-insights/topics/developers/tutorials/editchart.md

 ms.topic: conceptual
 ---

-# Create and edit a chart
+# Create charts and dashboards

 ![Creat and edit a chart](Createchart.gif "Create and edit a chart")